 The initial plan for the reform of the energy sector was developed by the first Siniora Government (2005-2008) and presented in January 2007.
-The current Government has not adopted the Siniora Government's plan and is currently drafting a new strategy.
-Based on the Ministerial Declaration, however, the following elements comprise the current intentions of the Government in respect of reforming the energy sector:
+In June 2010, the Government adopted a new sector reform plan, which was proposed by the Minister of Energy and Water.
+The new plan includes the following ten objectives: